1999–present

 Who Is Ella Langley?

-Country singer Ella Langley is known for her debut album Hungover and the hit single “You Look Like You Love Me” with singer Riley Green.
-The song reached No. 1 on the Billboard Country Airplay chart and won Musical Event of the Year at the 2024 CMA Awards.
+Country singer Ella Langley is known for her No. 1 single “Choosin’ Texas” and the hit duet “You Look Like You Love Me” with singer Riley Green.
 Originally from Alabama, Langley dropped out of college at age 20 and moved to Tennessee to pursue a full-time music career.
 After her song “If You Have To” went viral on TikTok, she debuted at the Grand Ole Opry in 2023 and signed her first record deal.
-Langley is now one of the genre’s top young stars and was named New Female Artist of the Year as part of the 2025 ACM Awards.
-She is now competing for six CMA Awards, including Female Vocalist of the Year, at the 2025 ceremony.
+Her single with Green, from her debut album Hungover, reached No. 1 on the Billboard Country Airplay chart and won Musical Event of the Year at the 2024 CMA Awards.
+Langley is now one of the genre’s top young stars and won three CMA Awards in 2025.

 Quick Facts